MineLib in AMPL and amplpy#

 for b in range(data.num_blocks):

-ampl.param["PROFIT"][b] = data.objective.get(b, 0.0)
+ampl.param["OBJECTIVE_FUNCTION"][b] = data.objective.get(b, 0.0)

 # Load resource limits